iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___18.1.1/report.md

 > Edit: Although I still have no idea why I couldn't log in last time, the app is now working perfectly.
 It is very useful to be able to order a repeat prescription and to see medical records.
 Much easier than trying to get through to the surgery by phone.
 Evergreen Customer Services were very helpful!
 I installed the app on my phone but it just keeps scrolling through the 5 introductory screens and won't let me log in.
 It's a really good idea but no use if it's not reliable.<br> :date: __2020-08-01 14:05:06__

-> Getting to know the app...
-How do I view photos of appointment letters I have taken?
-I can see the thumbnails, but can't open them?<br> :date: __2020-07-15 08:49:26__

 #### 3-star reviews